Cat-sìth

 The cat-sìth may have been inspired by the Scottish wildcat itself.
-It is possible that the legends of the cat-sìth were inspired by Kellas cats, which are a distinctive hybrid between Scottish wildcats and domestic cats found only in Scotland (the Scottish wildcat is a population of the European wildcat, which is now absent from elsewhere in the British Isles).
+Furthermore, it is also possible that the legends of the cat-sìth were inspired by Kellas cats, which are a distinctive hybrid between Scottish wildcats and domestic cats found only in Scotland (the Scottish wildcat is a population of the European wildcat, which is now absent from elsewhere in the British Isles).

 Appearance

 The cat-sìth is all black with the exception of a white spot on its chest.
 It is described as being as large as a dog and chooses to display itself with its back arched and bristles erect.
+When the cat-sìth thinks no humans are watching, it walks on its hind legs, which is how many stories of a cat-sìth being discovered happen.
+Around humans, the cat-sìth will try and appear bigger by arching its back and fur stand on end as a way to show dominance.

 The King of the Cats

-In the British folk tale "The King of the Cats", a man comes home to tell his wife and cat, Old Tom, that he saw nine black cats with white spots on their chests carrying a coffin with a crown on it and one of the cats tells the man to "Tell Tom Tildrum that Tim Toldrum is dead."
+In the English folk tale "The King of the Cats", a man comes home to tell his wife and cat, Old Tom, that he saw nine black cats with white spots on their chests carrying a coffin with a crown on it.
+One of the nine cats says to the man "Tell Tom Tildrum that Tim Toldrum is dead."
 Old Tom then exclaims, "What?!
 Old Tim dead!
 Then I'm the King o' the Cats!"
 The cat then climbs up the chimney and is never seen again.